EavesGroup/Manual/_posts/programs/2023-02-01-VASP_tips-tricks.md

 This chapter will collect various tips and tricks about VASP that don't fit neatly into any of the other chapters.
 If a particular section becomes long enough it may become it's own chapter.

 ### Psuedopotentials
-While perusing the PBE psuedopotential folder you may notice that there are GW versions of some of the psuedopotentials.
+While perusing the PBE psuedopotential folder you may notice that there are GW versions of some psuedopotentials.
 Peyton has found that the PBE and PBE_GW potentials are the same if you don't do a GW step.
 However, one might provide better/faster convergence than the other.
 If you are having trouble with one potential it can be valuable to test the other.

 ### Convergence